-To lock: Push the switch down on the "LOCK" side.
+To lock: Push the switch down on the front side.

-To unlock: Push the switch down on the "UNLOCK" side.
+To unlock: Push the switch down on the rear side.

-Operating the switch simultaneously locks or unlocks all the side doors and back door.
+Operating the switch simultaneously locks or unlocks all the doors.

-If you do any of the following, no side door or back door can be unlocked with the power door lock switch.
+If you do any of the following, no door can be unlocked with the power door lock switch.

-- Lock all the side doors and back door with the wireless remote control key. - Set the driver's door inside lock knob in the lock position, and close the driver's door while holding up the outside door handle. - Lock all the side doors and back door simultaneously with driver's door.
+- Lock all the doors with the wireless remote control key. - Set the driver's door inside lock knob in the lock position, and close the driver's door while holding up the outside door handle. - Lock all the doors simultaneously with driver's door.